DarthAsh/CrowdLabel-QC/docs/REPORTS.md

 - `perspective` – either `horizontal` (full tagger sequence grouped by assignment) or `vertical` (per characteristic, then merged per tagger, still grouped by assignment).
+- `tag_count` – number of eligible timestamped YES/NO tags examined for the
+  user/assignment pair.
+- `pattern_tag_count` – count of those eligible tags that fell within at least one detected pattern window.
+- `answer_count` – number of distinct answers (comment IDs) tagged by the user for the assignment.
 - `patterns` – semicolon-delimited list of patterns that hit within the assignment for that perspective; empty when no pattern was detected for that row.